ihhub/fheroes2/docs/WEBSITE_LOCAL_DEV.md

    > **Note**
    > While the gem in this file may eventually be deprecated, it's currently the
    > simplest way to enable local development of the GitHub Pages site.
-As such
+As such,
    > the Gemfile should not be committed into the repo.

 3. Install the required Ruby dependencies: